Darwin's fox: Taxonomy and evolution

-Lycalopex is a South American genus of canine distantly related to wolves and is technically not a fox.
-When Charles Darwin collected a specimen from San Pedro Island in Chiloé Archipelago in December 1834 during the Beagle survey expedition, he observed that this "fox (of Chiloe, a rare animal) sat on the point & was so absorbed in watching [survey work], that he allowed me to walk behind him & actually kill him with my geological hammer".
-In the 1839 publication of his Journal and Remarks, Darwin said "This fox, more curious or more scientific, but less wise, than the generality of his brethren, is now mounted in the museum of the Zoological Society."
-He said it was "an undescribed species", indicating that it was distinct from the species (L. culpaeus and L. griseus) that occur on the mainland.
+Lycalopex is a South American genus of canine, which is distantly related to wolves and is technically not a fox.
+When Charles Darwin collected a specimen from San Pedro Island in Chiloé Archipelago in December, 1834, during the Beagle survey expedition, he observed that this "fox (of Chiloe, a rare animal) sat on the point & was so absorbed in watching [survey work], that he allowed me to walk behind him & actually kill him with my geological hammer."
+In the 1839, publication of his Journal and Remarks, Darwin said "This fox, more curious or more scientific, but less wise, than the generality of his brethren, is now mounted in the museum of the Zoological Society."
+He said it was "an undescribed species," indicating that it was distinct from the species (L. culpaeus and L. griseus) that occur on the mainland.
 Later, Darwin's fox was classified as a subspecies (Lycalopex griseus fulvipes) of the latter.

 Darwin's fox does not interbreed with the other Lycalopex species, only lives in forests, and is smaller and darker-colored than the other species.
-In 1990 a small population of Darwin's fox was found on the mainland in the forested Nahuelbuta National Park, indicating that the fox was not endemic to the island.
-According to Yahnke et al., in their 1996 article published in the Journal of the Society for Conservation Biology, analysis of mitochondrial DNA of Darwin's fox and the gray fox showed two patterns, indicating Darwin's fox was a new species, closely related to the Sechuran fox.
+In 1990, a small population of Darwin's fox was found on the mainland in the forested Nahuelbuta National Park, indicating that the fox was not endemic to the island.
+According to Yahnke et al., in their 1996 article, published in the Journal of the Society for Conservation Biology, analysis of mitochondrial DNA of Darwin's fox and the gray fox showed two patterns, indicating Darwin's fox was a new species, closely related to the Sechuran fox.
 Also according to Yahnke (1995; et al.1996) the present restricted range is a relic of a much wider former range.
 Zoologists noted the distinctiveness in the ecological niche, appearance, and behavior of this species.
 Darwin's fox is differentiated from the gray fox in being darker; having shorter legs; a broader, shorter skull; smaller auditory bullae; a more robust dentition; and a different jaw shape and style of premolar occlusion.

 In the late Pleistocene, Chiloé Island was connected to mainland Chile by a land bridge.
 The land bridge was severed about 15,000 years ago when the sea level rose following the last glaciation.
 This created two isolated populations of Darwin's fox.